saurabh73/aws-serverless-wiremock-server/README.md

-# Serverless Spring Boot 2 example
+# aws-serverless-wiremock-server
 A basic pet store written with the [Spring Boot 2 framework](https://projects.spring.io/spring-boot/).

 The `LambdaHandler` object is the main entry point for Lambda.
 The application can be deployed in an AWS account using the [Serverless Application Model](https://github.com/awslabs/serverless-application-model).
 The `sam.yaml` file in the root folder contains the application definition

 ## Installation